OCA/repo-maintainer-conf/README.md

 If you think that any of them has not the right name or a piece of content is misplaced, feel free to propose a PR to fix it.

+## Global conf and checksum

+Two files should never be touched:

+* `conf/global.yml`: hosts general configuration
+* `conf/checksum.yml`: hosts the checksum of each file.

+The checksum is computed and updated on each build to ensure that repos and teams will be updated only if necessary.

 ## How to add a new repo

 1. look for the right category file in the `repo` folder